 People paying recurring bills often schedule them through their bank’s online banking solution, such as BillPay.
 FedNow allows businesses a different way to pay.

 “Once it’s the norm, it’ll become another option to pay,” he said.
 “In the traditional BillPay world, if I want to pay my gas and electric bill, I schedule it.
 Sometimes it goes as a check and reaches the merchant in a few days.
-If you’re running late, though, with FedNow you could pay instantly, potentially paying an extra fee to pay that way to avoid larger late fees.”
+If you’re running late, though, with FedNow you could pay a business instantly, potentially paying an extra fee to pay that way to avoid larger late fees.”

 FedNow may also allow the federal government to quickly disperse funds to individuals.
 “For instance, in a dire situation like a hurricane, emergency or insurance money could be sent to individuals immediately,” McAfee said.